github/developer.github.com/content/guides/best-practices-for-integrators.md

   or client ID concurrently.
 * If you're making a large number of `POST`, `PATCH`, `PUT`, or `DELETE` requests for a single user or client ID, wait at least 1 second between each request.
-* Make subsequent requests after the time period specified in the `Retry-After` header.
+* When you have been limited, wait the number of seconds specified in the `Retry-After` header.

 We reserve the right to change these guidelines as needed to ensure availability.